Reimagining how Families Find and Connect with Birth Doulas

 View live site: Breathe, Bitch Doula

-Breathe, Bitch Doula is an empowering doula company created to support pregnant families throughout their journey.
-From childbirth education to postpartum care, they facilitate the transition into one of life’s most challenging jobs: parenthood.
+Background: Breathe, Bitch Doula is a digital platform designed to support individuals during pregnancy, birth, and postpartum care by making doula services more accessible, approachable, and emotionally supportive.
+From childbirth education to postpartum care, BBD facilitates the transition into one of life’s most challenging jobs: parenthood.

 Problem